Amheklerior/yata/server/README.md

 ## Other things I wanted to implement

 - integrating [Air](https://github.com/air-verse/air) (live server reloading during development) to save a bit of time
+- replace the [`getTaskIdFromURLParam`](./internal/api/tasks_handler.go) function with a custom middleware to attach to the `/:id` subroutes.
+- implement safe cuncurrent access to the database (using a mutex) -- skipped because the idea was to do the following instead...
 - implement a persistent [SQLite](https://www.sqlite.org/index.html) database instead of the in-memory one
-- replace the [`getTaskIdFromURLParam`](./internal/api/tasks_handler.go) function with a custom middleware to attach to the `/:id` subroutes.